Scotland in Union: Economics-focused campaigns

 To coincide with the annual publication of the Government Expenditure and Revenue Scotland figures, known as GERS, SIU introduced a new method to break down the 'UK dividend' from which Scotland benefits, for local communities across Scotland.
-In addition, SIU's Chief Executive, Pamela Nash, has written articles to highlight the benefits to Scottish public spending which come from sharing across the UK.
+In addition, Pamela Nash – a former chief executive of the organisation – has written articles in The Scotsman to highlight the benefits to Scottish public spending which come from sharing across the UK.

 SIU has also highlighted the Scottish Government's Export Statistics Scotland publication, to increase awareness of the proportion of Scotland's trade with the rest of the UK and to call for more open acknowledgement of Scotland's trade situation.

-2023 spending priorities campaign

 In late 2022, after the UK Supreme Court had ruled that the Scottish Parliament does not have the power to legislate for a referendum on Scottish independence, SIU launched a campaign to demonstrate alternative uses for the £20m the SNP administration was still apparently allocating to a referendum in 2023.
-After the SNP announced that the £20m was in fact being diverted to the fuel insecurity fund, which was one of the suggestions SIU had made, this change was welcomed by SIU's Chief Executive.
+After the SNP announced that the £20m was in fact being diverted to the fuel insecurity fund, which was one of the suggestions SIU had made, this change was welcomed by Nash.

-End The Spend petition

 In 2023, SIU launched the 'End The Spend' campaign in response to the Scottish Government's expenditure on activities relating to independence.

 Tactical voting campaigns

 SIU's first campaign was to encourage tactical voting against the Scottish National Party during the 2015 UK general election.

-SIU also encouraged tactical voting in the 2016 Scottish Parliament election, and in November 2019, SIU launched an online tactical voting guide for Scottish voters in the run up to the 2019 UK general election.
-This guide suggested which party people should vote for in their constituency if their priority was to stop the SNP.
+It has carried out similar campaigns during Scottish and UK general election periods throughout its existence, including the 2019 and 2024 UK general elections.

-In the run up to the 2021 Scottish Parliament election, SIU launched its tactical voting campaign for voters whose priority was stopping an SNP majority and another referendum.
-An SNP majority was stopped, with Sir John Curtice commenting that tactical voting probably played a part in this outcome.
+Following the 2021 Scottish Parliament election, Sir John Curtice commented that tactical voting probably played a part in the SNP's failure to gain a majority.
 According to a Scottish Election Study by academics across the UK, released in May 2022, "significant numbers of people voted for both the Conservatives and Labour as part of efforts to defeat the SNP and strengthen the Union".

-SIU promoted tactical voting during the campaign for the 2024 United Kingdom general election.
+Ahead of the 2026 Scottish Parliament election, SIU launched a tactical voting campaign aimed at encouraging pro-UK voters to support the candidate considered most likely to defeat the SNP in individual constituencies.
+The campaign included a tactical voting website, billboard advertising, digital advertising, campaign videos and leaflet distribution across Scotland.
+The organisation later stated that its tactical voting website had been used more than 100,000 times during the campaign.